 We are a charity based in Switzerland.
 Our aim is to bridge educational gaps between secondary school and university to allow more students to pass university entry level.

-We start in sub-Saharan and East Africa, where “according to UIS data (UNESCO), almost 60% of youth between the ages of about 15 and 17 are not in school.”
-In Uganda 77% of the population are under 25 and it was estimated that 4.5 million (of a population of about 40 m) are unlikely to ever return to school.
+We start in sub-Saharan, where “according to UIS data (UNESCO), almost 60% of youth between the ages of about 15 and 17 are not in school, training or work.”, while between 70 and 90% have completed lower secondary school.

 empowermefirst.college is accessible to anyone regardless of gender, background, belief, physical mobility, social or financial status.